android/games-samples/unity/anr_plugin/README.md

 Open the project in the [unity-anr-project](unity-anr-project) folder in your Unity Editor, inspect the code and run the project.

 ## Step 2: (Optional) Build the plugin in Android Studio
-Open the project in the [unity-anr-plugin](unity-anr-plugin) in your Android Studio.
+Open the project in the [unity-anr-plugin](unity-anr-plugin) folder in your Android Studio.

 # License
 **unity_anr** is distributed under the terms of the Apache License (Version 2.0).
 See the